debezium/debezium.github.io/README.md

 ### 6. Publish the website

 Review the pull request and merge onto the `develop` branch.
-The [GitHub Actions](https://github.com/features/actions) will then build the `develop` branch and, if successful, store the generated site in the `master` branch and publish to the GitHub Pages.
+The [GitHub Actions](https://github.com/features/actions) will then build the `develop` branch and, if successful, store the generated site in the `master` branch and publish to GitHub Pages.

+Optionally, you can preview the website in the staging environment at https://debezium-builder.github.io/.
+To do so, push your change to the `staging` branch, from where it will automatically be published to the `staging_publish` branch, backing the staging environment.
+Unlike as with the `development` branch, it is expected and accepted that the `staging` branch is force-updated, e.g. when previewing multiple changes in the staging environment.